 Head to the gym two blocks away if you're itching for a work out.
 Alternatively yoga classes, personal trainers and a soothing in-room massage can be arranged on request.

 Welcome.
-The apartment-style rooms are suited to family breaks; under-3s can share their parents’ bed for free, and older children can stay on the lounge’s sofa bed for a nightly charge.
+The apartment-style rooms are suited to family breaks; under-3s can share their parents’ bed for free, and older children can stay on the lounge’s sofa bed for US$20 a night.
 The pool has a shallow end for kids to play in.

 The water used for cleaning is recycled in the garden, the bath products are environmentally sound, and the hotel recycles where possible.